-Note: The Smart Contact Data feature is one of the many useful features of Pipedrive’s Gold and Platinum plans.
+Note: The Smart Contact Data feature is one of the useful features of Pipedrive’s Gold and Platinum plans.
 To learn how to switch plans, click here.

 Knowing the most about your customers can be the difference between winning or losing a deal in Pipedrive.
 However, doing the necessary research can be time-consuming and may get in the way of doing the sales that keep your company running.

 For that, Pipedrive is happy to present Smart Contact Data!

 Faster than a speeding bullet, Pipedrive's Smart Contact Data will automatically search the internet for the publicly available information associated with a customer's email address or email domain.